Do you have vitamin D deficiency because you are getting insufficient fun in the sun?

 You may be a risk for vitamin D deficiency and may want to take a supplement if any of the following are true:

-If you choose to take a vitamin D supplement and if you are on any medications at all especially cholesterol lowing drugs, check with your doctor regarding interactions with your supplement.
+If you choose to take a vitamin D supplement and if you are on any medications at all, especially cholesterol lowering drugs, check with your doctor regarding interactions with your supplement.

 I love to eat fish.
 I have never tried cod liver oil.
 I don’t drink much milk, but I eat a lot of yogurt (not always fortified).
-I rarely take supplements.
 I do spend as much time outdoors as possible.
 I can’t wait to see what my 25 (OH) D test shows.